haveyoumetmiz/TradeABook/README.md

 - **Buy and Sell:**
   - Facilitate transactions for books, calculators, lab coats, and more.
 - **Built-in Chatbot:**
-  - Provides real-time support for users navigating the platform.
+  - Provides real-time support for users navigating the platform using Drift chatbot.
 - **Secure Payment Gateway:**
   - Integrated Razorpay gateway ensures smooth and secure transactions.
 - **Mobile App (Coming Soon):**